gvwilson/sensibleadventures/nardica/outline.md

 - someone blows up the new machine shop
   - everyone blames the Zillions trying to stop the coal mining
   - discover later that it was Wales trying to make the governor believe he needed the satellites
+- bring in Mishra and Jeep again, and the Sandhus

 - what happens in the market?
   - Iffy gets some tech from Honesty's fathers who are worried about her because of the attack on the governor's mansion